datahub-project/datahub/docs/how/updating-datahub-saas.md

 `SEPARATE_SIBLINGS_LINEAGE_BY_DEFAULT` (default: false) - Whether we should separate siblings when fetching lineage data in search results by default.
 Typically this is false, but for Apple, we need this to be set to true.

+`ALTERNATE_MCP_VALIDATION` (default: false) - Enables an alternate MCP validation pathway for when we have MCPs we want to ingest only after applying a mutation hook

 #### Sharing